yatesco/seafile-docs/deploy_pro/migrate_from_seafile_community_server.md

 ## <a id="wiki-do-migration"></a>Do the migration ##

-We assume you have already deployed Seafile Community Server 1.8.0 under `/data/haiwen/seafile-server-1.8.0`.
+We assume you already have deployed Seafile Community Server 1.8.0 under `/data/haiwen/seafile-server-1.8.0`.

 ### Get the license ###

-Put the license you get under the top level directory of your Seafile installation.
+Put the license file you get under the top level directory of your Seafile installation.
 In our example, it is `/data/haiwen/`.

-### <a id="wiki-download-and-uncompress"></a>Download/Uncompress Seafile Professional Server ###
+### <a id="wiki-download-and-uncompress"></a>Download & uncompress Seafile Professional Server ###

-You should uncompress the tarball to the top level directory of your installation, in our example, `/data/haiwen`.
+You should uncompress the tarball to the top level directory of your installation, in our example it is `/data/haiwen`.

 ```
 tar xf seafile-pro-server_1.8.0_x86-64.tar.gz